-Live at the Archway Returns for Its Fourth Year in DUMBO
+Live at the Archway Dumbo Returns for Its Fourth Year

 By A. E. Colas, Contributing Writer, June 6, 2018

-Summer’s almost here and it’s time for dancing in the street — or under the Manhattan Bridge at the Live at The Archway series!
+Summer’s almost here and it’s time for dancing in the street — or under the Manhattan Bridge.
+You can experience just that at Live at the Archway Dumbo!

 Starting on June 14, this free fifteen-week celebration of musical and artistic diversity will showcase new and established artists performing in a kaleidoscope of styles.
 Like music from the 1920s and 30s?
 Enjoy the sounds of the past with The Blue Vipers of Brooklyn (July 5).
 How about Afro Cuban?
 Then don’t miss Los Habaneros (August 23).
 There’s also hip hop from JSWISS (August 30) and Gangstagrass (September 13), along with so much more.
 In addition, Rising Choreographers NYC curated by WHITE WAVE dance will present six up and coming dance creators (July 26).